saramcel/Group5_Final_Project/README.md

 ## Second Segment Requirements
 ### Presentation
-- [✓] Selected topic
+- [x] Selected topic
-- [✓] Reason why they selected their topic
+- [x] Reason why they selected their topic
-- [✓] Description of their source of data
+- [x] Description of their source of data
-- [✓] Questions they hope to answer with the data
+- [x] Questions they hope to answer with the data
 - [ ] Description of the data exploration phase of the project - Darin
 - [ ] Description of the analysis phase of the project - JB & Alex
-- [✓] Presentations are drafted in Google Slides - Sara
+- [x] Presentations are drafted in Google Slides - Sara

 ### GitHub
 #### Main Branch